 Our mail forwarding address (for mailing your contributions and hard copy letters and small padded envelopes only ) is:

 Moyie Springs, Idaho 83845

 NOTE: DO NOT send any review books or other packages to that address!
 (If you must send a package, please e-mail me first, for details.)

 Book publishers and self-published authors: See the biographies page for a list of Book Review Editor addresses.

 Consulting Contact Information for James Wesley, Rawles:

-Note: JWR provide’s Vonage phone number only to pre-paid consulting clients.
+Note: JWR provides his phone number and Skype contact information only to pre-paid consulting clients.